Grocery stores operate on tight margins, making every square foot count — which is why an effective floor plan matters so much.

 Some key metrics to monitor include:

-- Sales per square foot by department: Measure how much revenue each section generates relative to its space to guide layout changes or product placement.
+- Sales per square foot by department: Measure how much revenue each department generates relative to its space to guide layout changes or product placement.
+If a large department isn’t driving revenue, it might be time to downsize.

-- Inventory turns by product category: Monitor how quickly products sell and restock to spot strong performers or underused shelf space.
+- Inventory turns by product category or department: Monitor how quickly products sell and restock to spot strong performers or underused shelf space.

 - Shrinkage rate: Track inventory lost to theft or spoilage to identify layout areas that may need better security or rotation.